srdc/tofhir/README.md

 toFHIR uses the expression to generate the FHIR resources by using [onfhir-template-engine](https://github.com/aiccelerate/onfhir-template-engine).
 By doing so, it can generate the FHIR resources based on the source data.

-The json keys in the `expression.value` represent the FHIR resource properties.
+The json keys in the `expression.value` represent the FHIR resource attributes.
+That is, we write the FHIR resource structure by providing the values through a template language where we can access the fields of the source data as defined by its schema.
 On the value sides, onfhir-template-engine is used to interpret the source data.
 You can get more information how template engine works on the GitHub page.